 Massage therapists working for organizations must check their social media policy.
 Some do not allow social media posts at all whereas others are more proactive and will retweet or endorse material.

 One of the most important things for a massage therapist to remember is that client information is confidential.
 Do not post this information at all.
 This includes making derogatory comments about people or insulting someone.
-Do not posts photos of clients without given written consent.
+Do not post content or photos of clients without given written consent.
 Clients having a massage are usually in a vulnerable position, so posting content without permission will lead to mistrust.
 Posts may go viral, and this may affect your client.
 If a massage therapist had a bad day, it is generally best to stay away from social media to avoid ranting about work problems.

 Do not share contact information or e-mail addresses without written consent.
 Personal information is protected under individual state and federal laws.